AnqiAngelineWang/SOEN691/README.md

 ===
 Abstract
 ---
 The US Stock market is a hot-debated topic in people's normal lives.
 Many companies are facing fierce competition and costly in order to be outstanding in the market.
 This project is going to analyze US Stocks between 2014 and 2018 from CSV datasets.
 It will reveal the financial indicators for the stock market trends.
-This project makes use of machine learning data analytic techniques to reveal the trend of datasets.
+This project makes use of machine learning data analytic techniques to predict a stock is worth buying or not.
 It contains computational methods implementing by python language.
 Through this project, four group members aim to generate predictive US stock developments, and achieve a more visible, accessible stock financial services to the general public.
+We also compared the impact of using spark and sklearn on the prediction accuracy of the model, how to improve the accuracy through the correct preprocessing method, and the difference in the running time between spark and sklearn.

 I. Introduction
 ---